-The Omnibus Law took out the provisions on outsourcing addressed under the Manpower Law.
+The Job Creation Law has heavily amended the provisions on outsourcing addressed under the Manpower Law.
 Under the previous regime, outsourcing can only be carried out for non-primary/core jobs.
-There is no limitation on the types of outsourced work under the Omnibus Law.
+Further to the new amendments introduced and implemented through the Job Creation Law, there is no limitations on the types of outsourced work (i.e., the types of jobs permitted to be undertaken) under the Job Creation Law.

-In addition, the Omnibus Law introduces new obligation on the outsourcing company, which must employ its employees under a fixed-term or PKWTT arrangement that includes a provision on the transfer of undertaking for employment protection (TUPE).
-The main purpose is to protect and guarantee the outsourced employees' interest.
+In addition, the Job Creation Law also introduces a new obligation on the outsourcing company, which must employ its employees under a fixed-term or PKWTT arrangement that includes a provision on the transfer of undertaking for employment protection (TUPE).